 Restrictions are still in place due to COVID-19 at the time of writing.
 We will post updates as venues begin to open and tours become possible once again at the Queen Elizabeth Olympic Park Guided Tours website.

 London Aquatics Centre inside the Queen Elizabeth Olympic Park.
 Photo Credit: © Ursula Petula Barzey.

 View of inside the London Stadium inside the Elizabeth Olympic Park from ArcelorMittal Orbit.
 Photo Credit: ©Ursula Petula Barzey.

 Closeup view of ArcelorMittal Orbit in Queen Elizabeth Olympic Park.
 Photo Credit: © Ursula Petula Barzey.

-Note: Originally published April 2015, this post was updated in January 2020.
+Note: Originally published in April 2015, this post was updated in March 2021.